TL;DR:

 First: Always Look for Form and Function

-"As with any home furnishing purchase, I always look for form and function," explained Megan Dufresne.
+A quality patio umbrella will have the right combination of style and practicality.
+"As with any home furnishing purchase, I always look for form and function" explained Megan Dufresne.
 "I want my patio umbrella to efficiently block out the sun while also adding to the overall design aesthetic of my outdoor space.
 And when working with clients, I consider the overall weather and the amount of use the umbrella will get.
 This informs accessibility and durability needs."

 Credit: MC Design

-You don't have to hire a professional designer to find a patio umbrella with the right balance of form and function, though.
+You don't have to hire a professional designer to find a good outdoor umbrella with the right balance of form and function, though.
 Instead, we're here to help you break these essential elements into bite-sized decisions to help you find the perfect fit.

-We have a feeling that you'll be lounging underneath your new umbrella in no time.
+We feel you'll be lounging underneath your new umbrella in no time.

 The 2 Different Types of Patio Umbrellas

-• Market: If you want your umbrella to be at the center of an outdoor table, you'll need a market or pole umbrella.
+- Market: If you want an umbrella positioned at the center of an outdoor table, often referred to as a "table umbrella," you'll need a market or pole umbrella.

 Learning more about both types of patio umbrellas can help if you're unsure whether you need a market or cantilever umbrella to shade your patio furniture.
 Both types offer different forms and functions.
 So, ask yourself which would be more convenient and aesthetically pleasing with your outdoor furniture.

-Note: Sun shades and awnings are different from the ever-trending patio umbrella.
+Note: Sun shades and awnings are different from the ever-trending outdoor umbrella.
 Sun shades can attach to various surfaces, stretching protective fabric overhead.
-And awnings are roof-like covers that extend from a frame or the side of a building.
+Awnings are roof-like covers that extend from a frame or the side of a building.
 You'll also see beach umbrellas, which are much lighter and meant for carrying.

 1. Center Pole/Market Patio Umbrella